txoof/PaperPi/paperpi/plugins/demo_plugin/README.md

 ## Additional Plugin Information
 Additional plugin information can be appended to the README by adding a file called `README_additional.md` in the root of the plugin directory.
-This will be directly append at the end of the README.md file.
+This will be directly appended at the end of the README.md file.

 Included image was sourced from the [Wikimedia Project](https://commons.wikimedia.org/wiki/File:Acuminate_Leaf_\(PSF\).jpg)